Param-Harrison/kidzode/public/courses/pixel-heroes/robot_ask_name.md

 # Robot Asks Questions

-Make your robot ask a question!

-## What to Do
-1. Press Run
-2. Type your name when asked
-3. Press Enter
+Now let's make your robot ask questions!
+Press Run, then type your name when it asks.

 ```python
 print("Hi!
 I'm a friendly robot!")